Towards a Culture of Inclusion

 The series invited participants who were looking for some way to respond to the moment; people who wanted to make a difference for their firm, law department, profession, and community; and people who wanted to tackle a tough problem with others and felt they can contribute to innovative solutions.
 Staff as well as lawyers were welcome to participate.
 Leaders especially were encouraged to take part due to the virtue of their positions, ability to engage others through their example, and clearly demonstrate the importance their organizations place in this work.
 What a powerful statement about the Pittsburgh legal community to have our leaders, at all levels within our organizations, as well as recognized future leaders, step up to participate and contribute to the series.

-People ready to commit to a sustained effort can choose to be certified as Ally-Ready, while others may want to dip in and out of the series.
+People ready to commit to a sustained effort could choose to be certified as Ally-Ready.
 Anyone can be an ally because privilege is intersectional — in other words, a White person can be an ally to a Black person but a Black man can also be an ally to a woman, White or Black, and a Black woman can be an ally to a person with a disability or a member of the LGBTQ community, and on and on and on.
 Besides, as we all know, diverse teams are more creative problem solvers and so the more diverse our participants, the better our outcomes likely will be.

-And, of course, only volunteers may participate.
-This is not a remedial program for “bad” people, but rather a program for “good” people who want to contribute even more — or perhaps want to contribute for the first time.
+The program only allowed volunteers to participate.
+It was not a remedial program for “bad” people, but rather a program for “good” people who wanted to contribute even more — or perhaps wanted to contribute for the first time.

 “Being an ally is a journey, and you don’t have to do it all at once.
 Start with a single act.
 While it may seem small, you’ll make a difference.
 You may even start a ripple effect.”